rangle/ngCourse2/intro.md

 ![ngcourse2](./img/cover.png "Rangle.io's Angular GitBook")

 AngularJS is the leading open source JavaScript application framework backed by Google.
 The "1.x" version of AngularJS has been used quite widely.
-The new "Angular 2" version of the framework is currently available in beta.
+The new "Angular 2" version of the framework is currently available in release candidate.
 This course (ngCourse2) provides an introduction to AngularJS – using Angular 2 – based on our experience at Rangle.io.

-This book walks the reader through everything they need to know from getting started with the Angular 2 toolchain to writing applications with scalable front end architectures.
+This book was designed to be used as course material for Rangle's Angular 2 training.
+While some sections are designed to support broader classroom discussion, the book can also serve as a stand-alone text.
+It covers everything you need to know from getting started with the Angular 2 toolchain to writing applications with scalable front end architectures.